danblock97/clutch-gg/README.md

-# ClutchGG.LOL v1.13.2
+# ClutchGG.LOL v1.13.3

-## Tag Logic Makeover
-We've reimagined the way standout performances are celebrated.
-The MVP tag now demands even more brilliance, ensuring only the most exceptional plays earn that coveted title.
-And if your team falls short?
-No worries—our new **Ace** tag recognizes the best player on the losing side, proving that even in defeat, individual genius shines through.

-## Asset Patch Overhaul
+## Overview
-Our assets just got a facelift!
-By updating our asset patch to the latest version, every icon and visual detail is now sharper and more up-to-date, enhancing the overall aesthetic and gameplay experience.
+This update is all about refining your gaming experience by squashing some pesky bugs and polishing key features.
+We’ve focused on making gameplay clearer and more consistent, especially in Arena and non-Arena modes.

-## Bug Exterminations
+## Bug Fixes
-- **Tooltip Tamer:** No more wandering tooltips.
-They've been corralled to stay right where you need them.
-- **Arena Mode Polish:** The Live Game component in Arena Mode has been fine-tuned for a smoother, more immersive experience.

-Thank you for using ClutchGG.LOL—where every match is a chance to redefine excellence!
+- **Accurate Arena Placement:**
+  No more ambiguous "Victory" or "Defeat" messages.
+Now, Arena mode accurately displays your actual placement so you always know exactly where you stand.

+- **Cleaner Arena Interface:**
+  We removed unnecessary tags that clutter the view.
+Enjoy a sleeker, more focused display in Arena mode that highlights what truly matters.

+- **Enhanced Live Game Player Cards:**
+  Player cards in non-Arena modes have been resized for better visibility and consistency.
+Keeping track of game stats has never been easier!

+## What’s Next?
+We’re always listening and working to improve your ClutchGG.LOL experience.
+Stay tuned for more updates and exciting features coming soon!